MelonKony/millmint/content/factbook/society/state/military.md

 There are three commands in the Air Service, which in the secular Vekllei tradition have specific and exclusive functions.
 The Air Combat Command comprises all primary offensive squadrons including fighters, helicopters and scouts.
 The Air Auxiliary Command comprises miscellaneous aviation including search and rescue, training and replenishment.
 The Air Transport Command provides transport for both logistics and combat organisations.

-{{<details "Air Combat Command Structure">}}
+{{<details "Air Combat Command">}}
 The *Air Combat Command* (ACC) provides aircraft and crew for combat air services, including both land and seaborne aviation.
-The vast majority of these are the [No. 8 Casemate](/stories/casemate) fighter jet.
+The vast majority of these are variants of the [No. 8 Casemate](/stories/casemate) fighter jet.

 * **No. 1 Aerocombat Wing**
   <br>